 \textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.

-\textbf{Acknowledgements} This work was supported by ULTRA, an Energy Frontier Research Center funded by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), under Award \# DESC0021230.
+\textbf{Acknowledgements} This research was supported by ULTRA, an Energy Frontier Research Center funded by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Science, under Award \# DESC0021230.
 The authors acknowledge the San Diego Supercomputer Center under the NSF-XSEDE Award No. DMR150006 and the Research Computing at Arizona State University for providing HPC resources.
-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+This research also utilized resources from the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. DOE under Contract No. DE-AC02-05CH11231.
 The authors have no competing interests to declare.